-Russ was first licensed for Amateur Radio in 1993 as N1UYE.
-After a couple of call sign changes, he chose K5TUX to promote his love of amateur radio and free software.
-He is on air on Echolink (54711) and works a lot of 80m SSB and 15m CW.
-He works as a systems administrator for an ISP providing service using the Free Software philosophy and Linux.
+Russ was first licensed in 1992 will call sign N1UYE.
+He eventually chose K5TUX to promote amateur radio and Free Software.
+He is on Echolink (54711), often on the 3905CCN nets, and usually works 80m SSB and 15m CW.
+His 9-5 is systems administrator for an ISP providing service using the Free Software philosophy and Linux.
 Other interests include YouTube, poker, hats, indie music, audio engineering, travel and motorcycles.

 Pete was born in 1964 and licensed in 1995.
 He lives in suburban Montreal, Quebec, Canada with his wife, two daughters and two dogs.
 He works at the Children's Hospital in his home town as a multimedia specialist.
 As a ham, he enjoys home-brewing, QRP, digital modes and good ol' rag-chewing.
 When he's not on the air, he enjoys photography, music, canine search and rescue and lots of other outdoorsy activities.

 Harrison is the youngest member of the LHS community, interim show notes taker and keeper of limited but diverse knowledge.
 He likes radio, computers, Linux, tractors, and violin music.
 He is active on 2m and 80m phone.
 He is ocassional net control for the WIARC and 3730 nets.
 Off air, he is learning to drive, tinkering with technology, and learning about life, the universe everything.

 Richard has been an Amateur radio operator since 1988.
 He is currently an Assistant Section Manager, Official Observer, Official Relay Station, Official Emergency Station, and VE Technical Specialist for the ARRL in the North Texas section.
 He is also an ARES AEC and RACES assistant radio officer for the city of Mesquite.